 Conquering the Globe

 As Inuyasha continued into its third season in Japan, it was being prepped for its American debut as well.
 However, unlike the English language releases the anime based on Takahashi's previous series, Inuyasha would have the honor of debuting on American television.
 With the ability to reach hundreds of thousands of English language viewers every week, Inuyasha's popularity reached new heights.
-In Japan,

 2004